dotnet/dotnet-monitor/documentation/collectionruleexamples.md

 ### Explanation

-This rule, named "LongRequestDuration", will trigger when 5 requests each take greater than 8 seconds to complete within a 2 minute sliding window.
+This rule, named "LongRequestDuration", will trigger when 5 requests each take greater than 8 seconds to complete within a 2 minute sliding window for all paths under the `/api` route.
 If the rule is triggered, an Http trace will be collected for one minute and egressed to the specified `Egress` provider (in this case, `artifacts` has been configured to save the trace to the local filesystem).
 There is a default `ActionCount` limit stating that this rule may only be triggered 5 times.

 ## Collect Dump And Execute - Collect Dump and Open In Visual Studio